walkf1/hlekkr-platform/README.md

 ## 🤝 Contributing

 We welcome contributions\!
-Please see our **[CONTRIBUTING.md] https://github.com/walkf1/hlekkr-platform/blob/main/CONTRIBUTING.md
+Please see our [Contributing Guide](https://github.com/walkf1/hlekkr-platform/blob/main/CONTRIBUTING.md) for details.

 ## 📄 License

-This project is licensed under the **GNU Affero General Public License v3.0** - see the https://github.com/walkf1/hlekkr-platform/blob/main/LICENSE
+This project is licensed under the **GNU Affero General Public License v3.0** - see the [LICENSE](https://github.com/walkf1/hlekkr-platform/blob/main/LICENSE) file for details.